Funny Main WMG WebAnimation YMMV

 Carl: So I went up to him...

 Carl: And I, uh, I stabbed him 37 times in the chest.
+In episode five, Carl donates to the local girl scouts, washes the car, bakes banana bread for his neighbor... and rips a crack in space-time to steal baby hands.
+Breather Episode: Horribly, horribly subverted with episode 4.
+Amusingly episode 5 could be viewed as this, which is even lampshaded by Paul.
 But for Me, It Was Tuesday: Slaughtering and mutilating humans, crossing the Moral Event Horizon, all of this is just another weekday to Carl.
 Of course, even Paul starts getting used to it.
 Carl's response is to find another Moral Event Horizon to cross.
 Card-Carrying Villain: Paul: Why would you think any of this was a good idea?
 Carl: Probably because I'm a dangerous sociopath with a long history of violence.
 Paul: ...
 Oh.
 Catch Phrase: CAAAAAAARL!
 Comedic Sociopathy: It becomes obvious that Carl is a total psychopath, but he otherwise acts like a normal person, which is kinda why it's so damn funny.
 Completely Missing the Point: Paul doesn't appreciate Carl's birthday gift of human faces tied to balloons.
 Carl assumes it's because the nuclear explosion left them undercooked.
 Complete Monster Roommate: Yes, Paul is very annoyed that Carl is a psychopathic monster who destroys people, ships, and countries when they're on vacation.
 Cruel and Unusual Death: Carl likes to be inventive and creative with his homicidal urges.
 And then he likes to do stuff with the remaining corpse.
 Usually of a culinary nature.
 Deadly Rotary Fan: In the third video, Carl has apparently pushed people, including a South American resistance leader, into a giant fan.
 Disproportionate Retribution Carl: Fine, It's the lovely elderly couple from 2B.
 Paul: CAAARL!
 Carl: Well, they were, uh, they were hogging all of the crescent rolls.
 Dissonant Serenity: Carl, especially in the aftermath of the nuke.

 Carl: Happy birth daaay~!
 Even Evil Has Standards: Raw face is just gross.
 Everythings Better With Llamas: "With the added comfort of hats".
 Evil Is Petty: Don't hog the Crescent Rolls—if you want to live.
 Foreshadowing: